tanilcagdas/payslip/payslip-service/README.md

  mvn test

-Now when you visit **http://localhost:8080** from your web browser you will be able to use the application Upload csv and export.
+Now when you visit **http://localhost:8080** from your web browser you will be able to use the application upload csv and export.